GenesysCloudBlueprints/usage-api-blueprint/blueprint/index.md

 ### Query the Genesys Cloud Usage API

-The Genesys Cloud CLI takes a JSON file, named query-file.json in this blueprint, and uses it to query the Genesys Cloud Usage API without any need to write code to perform the query.
-The following code shows the complete body of the JSON file:
+The Genesys Cloud CLI takes a JSON file, named `query-file.json` in this blueprint, and uses it to query the Genesys Cloud Usage API without any need to write code to perform the query.
+The following code snippet shows the complete body of the JSON file:

 ```json
 {